-The report from which this quote is taken is the work product of a six-year effort by the Civil Rules Advisory Committee.
+The Civil Rules Advisory Committee report is the work product of a six-year effort by the Committee.
 The effort began in 2000, when that Committee conducted a series of national conferences to determine whether the Federal Rules should be amended to accommodate the differences between information contained in paper documents and electronically stored information.
 The Civil Rules Advisory Committee ultimately promulgated a package of rules amendments for public comment in August of 2004.
 That package contained amendments to (1) provide early attention to electronic discovery issues, (2) provide better management of discovery into electronically stored information, (3) set out a procedure for assertions of privilege after production, (4) clarify the application of the rules relating to interrogatories and requests for production of documents to electronically stored information, and (5) clarify the application of the sanctions rules to electronically stored information.